Tom Higgins (Canadian football)

 Thomas Joseph John Higgins Jr. (born July 13, 1954) is an American football coach and former player who is the defensive coordinator for the Calgary Colts of the Canadian Junior Football League (CJFL).
-He has previously served as the Director of Officiating for the Canadian Football League (CFL) and is a former Canadian and American football player, head coach, and general manager.
+He has previously served as the director of officiating for the Canadian Football League (CFL) and is a former Canadian and American football player, head coach, and general manager.

 Early life

-Higgins, the son of a former Philadelphia Eagles tackle, Tom Higgins Sr., was a high school football standout at Colonia High School in Woodbridge Township, New Jersey.
-He played nose guard at North Carolina State University.
+Higgins, the son of former Philadelphia Eagles tackle Tom Higgins Sr., was a high school football standout at Colonia High School in Woodbridge Township, New Jersey.
+He played nose guard for the Wolfpack at North Carolina State.
 He was an All-American and was a starter in four consecutive bowl games.
 He was also an All-American wrestler at NC State.

 Professional playing career

-After graduating from college in 1976, Higgins attempted to enter the National Football League, but was not selected in the 1976 NFL draft.
-He instead played in the Canadian Football League with the Calgary Stampeders for three years.
-In 1979, Higgins was signed by the Buffalo Bills and played one year in the United States, before returning to Saskatchewan Roughriders in the CFL.
+After graduating from college in 1976, Higgins attempted to enter the National Football League (NFL), but was not selected in the 1976 NFL draft.
+He played in ten games for the Calgary Stampeders of the Canadian Football League (CFL) in 1976 as a defensive tackle.
+He was released on June 24, 1977, before the start of the 1977 CFL season.

+Higgins signed with the New York Giants in 1978, but was later released on August 15, 1978.
+He signed with the Cleveland Browns on April 12, 1979, and was released on July 22.
+He was claimed off waivers by the Buffalo Bills the next day.
+Higgins was released by Buffalo on August 21 but resigned on September 1, 1979.
+He played in all 16 games for the Bills during the 1979 NFL season, and was listed as a linebacker.
+He was waived on August 20, 1980.

+Higgins then signed with the Saskatchewan Roughriders in August 1980.
+He played in seven games for Saskatchewan during the 1980 season as a linebacker.